dahyeshon/Final-Report/README.md

 After a while I reported to the police, this kind of fraud, which is a transaction throught online, is rarely hard to catch suspects.
 It is becasue the identified bank accounts and phone numbers are mostly fake deposits.
 Therefore, I think **the main reason** of being cheated online transaction is one of the features of online market transaction, which is easily cheating others with **a faked identification**.

-## 2.2 Applying Blockchain technology on identification system
+## 2.2 Applying Blockchain technology on identification system - main difference between existing blockchain company in second-hand market
 As I mentioned earlier, the key solution to suspend of being fraud is to use a